uni-tue-kn/ev-pnc-oidc/docs.md

 client_secret=supersecret!
 ```

-## 18. Token Response
+#### 5.2.2.
+Authorization Server verifies Request and Issues Access Token

-- The eMSP's AS verifies the Token Request.
+- The Authorization Server validates the request parameters.
-- If valid, the eMSP's AS responds with an Access Token.
+- If valid, the Authorization Server issues an Access Token which contains the authorized scopes and authorization details.

-- This Access Token authorizes its possessor to request a Contract Certificate for the granted device ID.
+#### 5.2.3.
+Authorization Server responds with Access Token

+- The Authorization Server sends the Access Token as `access_token` parameter to the EV in the HTTP POST body.

+### 5.3.
+Contract Certificate Request

-## 19. EV prepares Contract Certificate Signing Request (CCSR)
+#### 5.3.1.
+EV generates a Contract Certificate Signing Request

-- The EV prepares a CCSR and signs it with its EC private key to prove its possession.
+- The EV uses the OpenSSL CLI to generate a new asymmetric key pair.
-- If required by the eMSP, the EV also signs it with its OEM Manufacturer Certificate.
+- The EV uses the OpenSSL CLI to create a certificate signing request for the Contract Certificate

-## 20. EV requests Contract Certificate
+#### 5.3.2.
+EV sends Contract Certificate to eMSP Backend

-- The EV directly sends the CCSR to the `{CONTRACT_CERTIFICATE_ENDPOINT}` of the eMSP, e.g., `https://cc.emsp1.pnc.primbs.dev/csr`.
+- The EV sends the Contract Certificate Signing Request to the [eMSP Backend](./emsp-backend/README.md).
-- The EV uses the obtained Access Token as Bearer Token in the `Authorization` header.
+- To prove authorization, the EV adds the Access Token as `bearer` token to the `Authorization` header.

-## 21. eMSP issues Contract Certificate
+- The Body of the HTTP POST Request is PEM encoded and of content type `application/pkcs10`.

+#### 5.3.3. eMSP Backend validates Access Token and CSR

+- The Reverse Proxy validates the Authorization Header of the Contract Certificate Request.
-- The eMSP verifies the Access Token and that the EV ID matches the `evId` parameter in the Access Token.
+- If the Access Token is valid, the Reverse Proxy forwards the Request to the eMSP Backend.
+- The eMSP Backend downloads the CSR from request body.
-- The eMSP verifies the validity of the CCSR.
+- The eMSP Backend uses the OpenSSL CLI to sign the contract certificate.

-- If both are valid, the eMSP generates a Contract Certificate and signs it with its private key.
+#### 5.3.4. eMSP Backend sends Contract Certificate to EV

+- After generating the Contract Certificate, the eMSP Backend reads the certificate file.
-- The eMSP responds to the EV with the signed CC.
+- The eMSP Backend then sends the Contract Certificate PEM encoded of content type `application/x-x509-user-cert` back to the eMSP in the POST response body.

-## 22. EV notifies User

-- If the request was successful and the EV obtained the CC, the EV responds to the User Agent with `200 OK`.
-- The EV also displays a successful CC Registration on the infotainment screen.
+- The EV Backend writes this contract certificate to the `OUTPUT_FILE` (from environment).